On Cities – Public Debates 2019

 May 3, 2019

-The second edition of the public debates On Cities will take place next 28 May 2019.
-This year’s edition will focus on urban informal settlements.
+The second edition of the public debates On Cities took place on 28 May 2019.
+The 2019 edition focused on urban informal settlements.

-The On Cities Debates will be developed in two blocks.
-Each block will consist of keynotes and a subsequent debate between the speakers followed by a questions and answers session.
+The On Cities Debates were developed in two blocks.
+Each block consisted of keynotes and a subsequent debate between the speakers followed by a questions and answers session.

 List of speakers:

 - Luis Bettencourt, Pritzker Director of the Mansueto Institute for Urban Innovation University of Chicago, Chicago, IL, United States